This Yakisoba Okonomiyaki recipe is bursting with umami flavors. It's a super hearty, rich, utterly delicious Japanese comfort food.

-Add the fresh Yakisoba noodles to a very large mixing bowl, using your hands to separate them as you do so.
+- Add the fresh Yakisoba noodles to a very large mixing bowl, using your hands to separate them.
 Add the bean sprouts and the cooled pork-cabbage mixture.
 Toss to blend.

-Line two baking sheets with a double layer of paper towels and generously coat the bottom of an approximately 10-inch, non-stick sauté pan with grape seed oil, and place it over high heat.
-Once it's very hot, add about 2 cups of the noodle mixture and use a flat-bottomed spatula to gently press it into a pancake/omelet, just about he size of the bottom of the pan.
+- Line two baking sheets with a double layer of paper towels and generously coat the bottom of an approximately 10-inch, non-stick sauté pan with grapeseed oil, and place it over high heat.
+Once it's very hot, add about 2 cups of the noodle mixture and use a flat-bottomed spatula to gently press it into a pancake, just about the size of the bottom of the pan.
 Turn the heat to medium-high, and brown the bottom, about 5 minutes.
-To flip it over, place a plate that's larger than the diameter of the pan, upside down on top, and then invert it onto he plate.
+To flip it over, place a plate that's larger than the diameter of the pan, upside down on top, and then invert it onto the plate.
 (Use pot holders!)
 Then you can easily slide it from the plate back into the pan on its other side.
 Brown this side as well, about another 4 minutes.
 There should be enough of the noodle mixture to make 4.
 As you remove each one from the pan, place them on the paper towel-lined baking sheets to drain a bit.

 - Drizzle each omelet with some of the remaining Okonomi sauce, and the Japanese mayonnaise (roughly ¾ teaspoon of each).
 Then, divided evenly amongst the 4 omelets, sprinkle the remaining scallions, remaining Katsuobushi, and the Kizami Nori.